OctopusDeploy/docs/docs/security/authentication/auth-provider-compatibility.md

 ## Login support {#login-support}

-The following table shows login support for each authentication provider in Octopus Server, Octopus Cloud and the Octopus Linux Container:
+The following table shows login support for each authentication provider in Octopus Server, Octopus Cloud, and the Octopus Linux Container:

 |                                       | Octopus Server     | Octopus Cloud   | Octopus Linux Container |